 Whitsunday Islands National Park (QLD)

-The beach is accessible only by boat.
-Day tours from Airlie Beach take approximately 1.5-2 hours each way.
+The beach is only reachable by boat.
+Day tours from Airlie Beach take roughly 90 minutes each way.
 Charter vessels range from basic motorboat transfers to sailing catamarans to high-speed rigid inflatables.
-The catamaran day tours that include snorkelling at a reef stop and several hours at Whitehaven run approximately $120-200 AUD per person; the premium sailing options run higher.
+Tours that include snorkelling at a reef stop and several hours at Whitehaven run approximately AUD 150 to 200 per person; premium sailing options run higher.
+The Whitsunday Bullet and similar fast-boat operators run day trips from AUD 177 per person and are among the most awarded operators in Queensland, with Iconic Whitsunday Adventures winning the Gold award for Tour Operator at the 2025 Queensland Tourism Awards.

-Hill Inlet, at the northern end of Whitehaven Beach, is a tidal inlet where seawater, silica sand, and the sand banks shift pattern with the tides.
-The view from the lookout at Tongue Point, a 15-minute walk from the boat landing at the southern end, shows the swirling pattern of white and turquoise in the inlet.
-The composition of the view changes with the tide; the lookout is better at mid-to-high tide when more water is visible.
+Hill Inlet, at the northern end of Whitehaven Beach, is a tidal inlet where seawater and silica sand shift into constantly changing patterns of white and turquoise.
+The view from the Tongue Point lookout – a 15-minute walk from the boat landing at the southern end – shows the swirling pattern from above.
+The composition changes with the tide; visiting at mid-to-high tide when more water fills the inlet gives the most dramatic view.

 Sailing

-The Whitsundays are one of Australia’s premier sailing areas, with reliable south-easterly trade winds and protected waters between the islands.
-Bareboat charter (self-skippered) is available for qualified sailors through companies including Sunsail and The Moorings, based in Airlie Beach.
-A bareboat catamaran for a week runs approximately $3,000-6,000 AUD depending on season and vessel size.
+The Whitsundays are one of Australia’s premier sailing destinations, with reliable south-easterly trade winds and protected waters between the islands.
+Bareboat charter (self-skippered) is available for qualified sailors through operators including Sunsail and The Moorings, based in Airlie Beach.
+A bareboat catamaran for a week runs approximately AUD 3,000 to 6,000 depending on season and vessel size.

-For non-sailors, the 2-3 night sailing tours on moored yachts or catamarans cover Whitehaven Beach and reef snorkelling and sleep between 10-16 passengers in shared berths.
-These run from approximately $500-900 AUD for two nights.
-The overnight experience allows early morning access to Whitehaven before the day-trip vessels arrive, which is the most compelling reason to do it over a day trip.
+For non-sailors, the two to three night sailing tours on moored yachts or catamarans cover Whitehaven Beach and reef snorkelling and sleep between 10 and 16 passengers in shared berths.
+These run from approximately AUD 500 to 900 for two nights and are the most popular way to see multiple spots in a short trip.

 Great Barrier Reef Snorkelling and Diving

-Dive visibility in the Whitsundays varies seasonally.
-The clearest water is typically from May to August.
-From November to May, water temperatures are around 25-28 degrees Celsius and visibility is lower due to algal activity.
+Water clarity in the Whitsundays is best from May to August.
+From November to May, water temperatures hit 25 to 28 degrees Celsius and visibility drops with algal activity.

 Airlie Beach